pmbanugo/k8s-eda-workshop/guides/01-start.md

 - The **kn** and **func** CLI to interact with Knative from the terminal.
 - Docker (logged in to your container registry e.g Docker Hub).

 Follow the instruction in the [Node.js](https://nodejs.org/en/download/current/) installation page to install Node.js.
-I provide set up instructions for setting up Kubernetes and Knative below.
+I provided set-up instructions for setting up Kubernetes and Knative below.

 ## Set Up A Kubernetes Cluster

 You can use a local cluster using Kind, Docker Desktop, or Rancher Desktop.
 For this workshop, I'll provide instructions for working with Kubernetes on [Civo](civo.com) Cloud.
-In order to follow the set up instructions, pls make sure you have the following CLI tools installed:
+To follow the set-up instructions, pls make sure you have the following CLI tools installed:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [Civo CLI](https://github.com/civo/cli#set-up)